User Tools

 Camera control system

-Normal camera control is done remotely throught the ASCOM interface.
+Normal camera control is done remotely through the ASCOM interface.
 The camera ASCOM driver should be registered through ASCOM Remote to make it available through an ASCOM/Alpaca interface.

 Observatory control system